burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## C++23 - How to Invoke C++2023 Compiler

-Once the C++ standard committee adopted the first changes to C++23, the working name for this new version was named `C++2b`, which means "probably to be C++23".
+Once the C++ standard committee adopted the first changes to C++23, the working name for this new version was named `C++2b`, which means *"probably to be C++23"*.

 Therefore, at least before the official (full) support of C++23 compiler-writers, use this flag to specify language standards.

 * **GCC:** Gnu Compiler Collection.
 C++23 features have started to be available since GCC 11 (https://en.cppreference.com/w/cpp/compiler_support/23).
 However, better support of C++23 features has been available since GCC 13.
 The C++ status in GCC: https://gcc.gnu.org/projects/cxx-status.html